 This experiment focuses on making amazake using rye berries.
 The process involves boiling the rye berries and then adding dried koji.
 The mixture will be left overnight in a fermentation chamber, held...

-This experiment, started on June 17, is a variation on traditional Korean cheong, which is typically made with unripe plum.
+This experiment, started on June 17, is a variation on traditional Korean Cheong, which is typically made with unripe plum.
 This version uses unripe peaches, another type of stone fruit, to explore if...

 Amazake (甘酒) is a traditional japanese beverage typically made from rice and rice koji.
 Rice is cooked, cooled, and then mixed with equal parts of koji, by weight, and water.
 The koji enzymatically br...